MattSmithereens/wordcount-mvc/README.md

 ## Known Bugs

 1. The C# model program presently does not filter out non-alphabetic characters.
 The filter allows for special characters to pass through given that they are adjacent to alphabetic characters.
 Thus, "b@ng" would pass through whereas "#$%" would not.
 Amusingly enough, in the program's present state, "b@ng" would throw a match if the corresponding compare sentence contained "b@ng"
+1. as of right now, one can enter multiple words into the keyword field which will not be broken up.

 ## Setup/Contribution Requirements